-Further, a probate attorney in Fort Collins, Colorado can also help you set up your estate plan so you can make the probate process easier for your named executor and descendants.
+Further, a probate attorney in Fort Collins, Colorado, can also help you set up your estate plan so you can make the probate process easier for your named Personal Representative and descendants.
 An experienced attorney can also advise you on things you can do to avoid probate and make distribution easier and quicker.

-The probate process can be complex, confusing, and sometimes even emotional for the descendants and beneficiaries, considering that they are mourning a family member’s death.
-These legal proceedings can get emotionally, physically, and mentally taxing without the help of a law firm and legal representation, adding to the burden of losing a loved one.
+The probate process can be complex, confusing, and often emotional for the descendants and beneficiaries.
+These legal proceedings can get emotionally, physically, and mentally taxing without the help of a law firm and legal representation.
+This often adds unnecessary stress to a mourning period.

-At Burnham Law, our attorneys have years of experience offering legal services and consultation to Fort Collins clients in all related practice areas such as elder law, probate and estate law and planning, handling trusts and wills as well as succession issues.
+At Burnham Law, our attorneys have years of experience offering legal services and consultation to Fort Collins clients in probate and related practice areas.
+These related practice areas include elder law, estate planning, handling Trusts and Wills, as well as succession issues.
 Let our probate attorneys carry part of the burden for you.
-We can help you throughout the entire probate process so that you can focus on moving on and starting new.
-Our seasoned lawyers will guide you and advise you through every step of the probate process so that you can be confident that you’re administering the will legally and properly.
+We can help you throughout the entire probate process so that you can focus on what really matters.
+Our seasoned lawyers will guide you and advise you through every step of the probate process so that you can be confident that you’re administering the Will legally and properly.

 If you are planning your estate, our lawyers can also help you make the best preparations and ensure that your goals are met.
-Contact our Fort Collins probate lawyers for a free consultation today.
+Contact our Fort Collins probate lawyers to schedule a consultation today.